qingreee1/material-theme-jetbrains-docs/docs/configuration/color-schemes.md

 {% include figure.html content="/screens/quickswitch.png" caption="Quick Switch" %}

-In this list you'll find all your installed color schemes alongside those provided by Jetbrains.
+In this list you'll find all your installed color schemes alongside those provided by JetBrains.
 The color schemes provided by the plugin are:
 - Material Oceanic
 - Material Darker